atallah3/security-study-logs/Inside Network Security Assessment/README.md

-# Introduction to Assess Network Vulnerabilities
+# Introduction to Assessing Network Vulnerabilities

 Many organizations don’t have a well-defined security policy.
 Others have policies but they are poorly written or no one follows them because there are no consequences built into the policy.